jitterted/ensembler/project.md

     + Pushover https://pushover.net/

 * Provide calendar invites using links
-    - Provide WorldTimeBuddy.com links for huddles (maybe not needed if calendar links are sufficient)
+    - Provide WorldTimeBuddy.com links for ensembles (maybe not needed if calendar links are sufficient)

 * Integrate with Zoom to create a meeting each time a Huddle is scheduled
     - See https://marketplace.zoom.us/docs/sdk/native-sdks/developer-accounts and https://marketplace.zoom.us/docs/api-reference/zoom-api/meetings/meetingcreate